timeless-fi/exercise-locker/README.md

-# Foundry template
+# Exercise locker

-This is a template for a Foundry project.
+Enables offering a better discount when exercising oLIT options and immediately locking it for veLIT.

 ## Installation

 To install with [Foundry](https://github.com/gakonst/foundry):

 ```
-forge install [user]/[repo]
+forge install timeless-fi/exercise-locker
 ```

 ## Local development